Simple roasted garlic soup made with very basic ingredients. This soup will warm you up and works as an antibiotic during the flu season!

 This year, Natalia and I got invited on a press trip to visit Bucharest, Romania.
 It was our first time visiting Romania and as we’re big foodies we were very interested in trying their cuisine.
-We have tried so many amazing dishes, including stuffed vine leaves, stuffed cabbage leaves, mici with polenta, and this garlic soup.
+We have tried so many amazing dishes, including stuffed vine leaves, stuffed cabbage leaves, and this garlic soup.
 Natalia also wrote a wonderful post about the top 10 things you will love about Bucharest.

 In Romania, garlic has been used for centuries to scare away the evil spirits.
 It is also a weapon used against vampires, as garlic has a strong smell that repels away the vampires.
 Romanians believed if they ate garlic every day, they will protect themselves from vampires but truth is it also protected their hearts.